 Develop healthcare leadership talent for today and tomorrow

 Set your newly appointed leaders on a path to success with critical competency and skills development through executive leadership coaching.

 Build a team that’s ready to take on new leadership roles as they become available.

 Position your organization to be ready for growth.

 A core belief at Kirby Bates Associates is that healthcare teams become exceptional when they have exceptional nurse leaders.
 Our clients believe that too, which is why they contract with us to search for permanent or interim leaders when a need arises.
 We developed our executive leadership coaching practice because we also believe organizations often overlook a far more cost-effective approach: developing internal talent.

-A nurse coaching engagement typically lasts four months:
+A leadership coaching engagement typically lasts four months:

 An on-site assessment, including competency validation